Moving from Traditional Volunteering to Skills- and Impact-Focused Roles

 - 3 min read

-The volunteer recruitment landscape is no longer one-size-fits-all.
-The growing demand for flexible opportunities and skills-based, impact-driven roles highlights the need for organisations to modernise their approach to volunteer engagement.
-By understanding and responding to these changes, organisations can build stronger, more sustainable volunteer programmes that meet the needs of both their mission and today’s volunteers.
+For me, the volunteer recruitment landscape is no longer one-size-fits-all.
+The growing demand for flexible, skills-based and impact-driven opportunities highlights the need for organisations to continually evolve their approach to volunteer engagement.

 Some useful resources, toolkits and information: